 by Fredrick Musungu

-The most tricky thing when it comes to freelancing is getting started.
-This entails happening or acquisition of new skills and gathering of the necessary information.
-When I started as a freelance writer; I naturally wondered if I’d ever feel ready to start marketing myself confidently and get the much desired first freelance writing gig.
+The most tricky thing when it comes to freelance writing is getting started.
+It entails either sharpening your skills or acquisition of new skills.
+Also, gathering the necessary information.
+When I first started as a freelance writer; I naturally wondered if I’d ever feel ready to start marketing myself confidently and get the much desired first freelance writing gig.

 It took me some reasonable time to know that I’d never feel perfectly ready for this dream job.
 But rather, if I needed to realize the real progress, I’d have to begin taking constant action to land on the first client.